shreyash-sarap/Hotel_Booking_EDA/README.md

-# Hotel_Booking_EDA
-Exploration and Analysis Hotel Booking Dataset

-Project Overview:
-Importing Libraries and Loading Data:

-Imported necessary libraries: NumPy, Pandas, Seaborn, Matplotlib.
-Suppressed warnings for cleaner output.
-Loaded hotel booking dataset from a CSV file into a Pandas DataFrame.
-Exploratory Data Analysis and Data Cleaning:

-Examined the first 10 rows of the dataset using head(10).
-Obtained dataset information (data types, missing values) using info().
-Determined dataset dimensions with shape and displayed column names with columns.
-Converted 'reservation_status_date' column to datetime format.
-Iterated over categorical columns to display unique values.
-Dropped 'company' and 'agent' columns using drop().
-Removed rows with missing values using dropna().
-Data Analysis and Visualizations:

-Calculated percentage of canceled and not canceled reservations using value_counts(normalize=True).
-Created bar plots to visualize reservation status distribution.
-Used count plots to examine cancellation rates based on factors: hotel type, customer type, arrival date month.
-Generated line plots for Average Daily Rate (ADR) trends over time for resort and city hotels.
-Visualized cancellations based on ADR using line plots.
-Utilized pie charts to identify top 10 countries with highest numbers of canceled reservations.
-Analyzed reservations based on market segment using count plots.
-Time-Based Visualizations and Insights:

-Created line plots to visualize ADR trends over time for both resort and city hotels.
-Applied filtering for specific time periods in ADR trend visualizations.
-This project encompassed loading, cleaning, and exploring a hotel booking dataset, followed by generating various visualizations to gain deeper insights into factors influencing reservation cancellations and related patterns.

-Importing Libraries and Loading Data:

-Imported necessary libraries: NumPy, Pandas, Seaborn, Matplotlib.
-Suppressed warnings for cleaner output.
-Loaded hotel booking dataset from a CSV file into a Pandas DataFrame.
-Exploratory Data Analysis and Data Cleaning:

-Examined the first 10 rows of the dataset using head(10).
-Obtained dataset information (data types, missing values) using info().
-Determined dataset dimensions with shape and displayed column names with columns.
-Converted 'reservation_status_date' column to datetime format.
-Iterated over categorical columns to display unique values.
-Dropped 'company' and 'agent' columns using drop().
-Removed rows with missing values using dropna().
-Data Analysis and Visualizations:

-Calculated percentage of canceled and not canceled reservations using value_counts(normalize=True).
-Created bar plots to visualize reservation status distribution.
-Used count plots to examine cancellation rates based on factors: hotel type, customer type, arrival date month.
-Generated line plots for Average Daily Rate (ADR) trends over time for resort and city hotels.
-Visualized cancellations based on ADR using line plots.
-Utilized pie charts to identify top 10 countries with highest numbers of canceled reservations.
-Analyzed reservations based on market segment using count plots.
-Time-Based Visualizations and Insights:

-Created line plots to visualize ADR trends over time for both resort and city hotels.
-Applied filtering for specific time periods in ADR trend visualizations.
-This project encompassed loading, cleaning, and exploring a hotel booking dataset, followed by generating various visualizations to gain deeper insights into factors influencing reservation cancellations and related patterns.

-Importing Libraries and Loading Data:

-Imported necessary libraries: NumPy, Pandas, Seaborn, Matplotlib.
-Suppressed warnings for cleaner output.
-Loaded hotel booking dataset from a CSV file into a Pandas DataFrame.
-Exploratory Data Analysis and Data Cleaning:

-Examined the first 10 rows of the dataset using head(10).
-Obtained dataset information (data types, missing values) using info().
-Determined dataset dimensions with shape and displayed column names with columns.
-Converted 'reservation_status_date' column to datetime format.
-Iterated over categorical columns to display unique values.
-Dropped 'company' and 'agent' columns using drop().
-Removed rows with missing values using dropna().
-Data Analysis and Visualizations:

-Calculated percentage of canceled and not canceled reservations using value_counts(normalize=True).
-Created bar plots to visualize reservation status distribution.
-Used count plots to examine cancellation rates based on factors: hotel type, customer type, arrival date month.
-Generated line plots for Average Daily Rate (ADR) trends over time for resort and city hotels.
-Visualized cancellations based on ADR using line plots.
-Utilized pie charts to identify top 10 countries with highest numbers of canceled reservations.
-Analyzed reservations based on market segment using count plots.
-Time-Based Visualizations and Insights:

-Created line plots to visualize ADR trends over time for both resort and city hotels.
-Applied filtering for specific time periods in ADR trend visualizations.
+# Hotel Booking EDA

+## Exploration and Analysis of Hotel Booking Dataset

+### Project Overview

+This project focuses on exploring and analyzing a Hotel Booking Dataset to gain insights into factors influencing reservation cancellations and related patterns.

+### Importing Libraries and Loading Data

+- Imported necessary libraries: NumPy, Pandas, Seaborn, Matplotlib.
+- Suppressed warnings for cleaner output.
+- Loaded the hotel booking dataset from a CSV file into a Pandas DataFrame.

+### Exploratory Data Analysis and Data Cleaning

+- Examined the first 10 rows of the dataset using `head(10)`.
+- Obtained dataset information (data types, missing values) using `info()`.
+- Determined dataset dimensions with `shape` and displayed column names with `columns`.
+- Converted the 'reservation_status_date' column to datetime format.
+- Iterated over categorical columns to display unique values.
+- Dropped 'company' and 'agent' columns using `drop()`.
+- Removed rows with missing values using `dropna()`.

+### Data Analysis and Visualizations

+- Calculated the percentage of canceled and not canceled reservations using `value_counts(normalize=True)`.
+- Created bar plots to visualize the distribution of reservation statuses.
+- Used count plots to examine cancellation rates based on factors: hotel type, customer type, arrival date month.
+- Generated line plots for Average Daily Rate (ADR) trends over time for resort and city hotels.
+- Visualized cancellations based on ADR using line plots.
+- Utilized pie charts to identify the top 10 countries with the highest numbers of canceled reservations.
+- Analyzed reservations based on market segment using count plots.

+### Time-Based Visualizations and Insights

+- Created line plots to visualize ADR trends over time for both resort and city hotels.
+- Applied filtering for specific time periods in ADR trend visualizations.

 This project encompassed loading, cleaning, and exploring a hotel booking dataset, followed by generating various visualizations to gain deeper insights into factors influencing reservation cancellations and related patterns.